digitcrusher/Skakun/doc/core/buffer.md

 Clears the aforementioned cache.

-## Freezing

-    buffer:freeze()

-Marks a buffer and its contents as read-only causing any future edit operations to fail.

-    bool = buffer:is_frozen()

-Checks whether a buffer is frozen.

-    self_or_copy = buffer:thaw()

-Returns self or, if the buffer is frozen, an unfrozen writable copy of it.

 ## Mmaps

 Mmaps, in all their glory, are not without their downsides.
 The fact that we